avheuv/astro/_posts/2000-4-2-Regular-Substantial-Interaction.md

 layout: default
 title: Regular and Substantial Interaction
 ---
 I love interacting with students (that's why I'm a teacher), and there are lots of ways for us to interact in this course.
 My goal is to maintain **regular and substantial interaction** with you, and this is how we will make sure that happens.
 - I will post **weekly announcements** related to the course content
+- I will **initiate contact** with you during the semester to check in on your progress and see if you have any questions.
-- I will facilitate our **weekly discussions** in Canvas
+- I will participate in our **weekly discussions** in Canvas
 - I will moderate and respond to comments on my **video lectures + discussions** posted to YouTube
 - I will maintain an (optional) **weekly live Zoom session** for any students who would like to discuss the latest topics in our course
 ## How You Can Contact Me